dvb2017/iris-classification/README.md

 Update:  Have decided to do classification using iris dataset

 # Objective
 Accurately classify flower species according to properties found in the dataset.
+Additionally, the project will explore different classifiers to analyze which ones perform better with the dataset.

 # The Data